ClickCease

 • Filing and Initial Steps: The process starts with filing the annulment petition.
 Depending on how quickly you can gather the necessary documents and prepare your case, this typically takes a few days to a week.

 • Court Hearings: Once filed, the court schedules a hearing.
 In some cases, this hearing can be set within a few weeks, especially if both parties agree and the grounds are clear.
-For contested annulments or those requiring extensive evidence, hearings might be scheduled several months out.
+For contested annulments or those requiring extensive evidence, the court may schedule hearings several months out.

 • Judge’s Decision: After the hearing, a judge may issue a decision immediately, or it could take additional time if the case is complex.